Discover more about life in Russia with this handy guide on where to live in Moscow, St. Petersburg, and a selection of other Russian cities.

 Expats working in the city center could be better off buying or renting a property farther out, but need to consider that the traffic coming in and out of the city during rush hour can make commuting a very difficult task.

 A little under 500 kilometers to the southeast of Moscow, Nizhny Novgorod is quickly developing as a location for expats.
 Russia’s fifth-largest city has a couple of flourishing industries that attract expats.
-Property prices are nowhere near as high as Moscow or Saint Petersburg.
+Thankfully, property prices are nowhere near as high as Moscow or Saint Petersburg.
 Nizhny Novgorod is one of the main centers for the IT industry, particularly hardware and software development.
 It also has a growing car manufacturing industry.

 To the east of the Ural Mountains, Yekaterinburg is Russia’s first Asian outpost.
 The popularity of the city is growing, with the five-hectare commercial district of Yekaterinburg-City currently under development on the banks of the Iset River.
 While development is slow, the new quarter is set to bring more Russian jobs to the city.
 With an abundance of natural resources in the area, the metal industry is among the most popular here and while property prices can be expensive, they’re still lower than in the capital.

 Deep in Asian Russia, Novosibirsk might seem like a pretty remote place to move to.
 Siberia’s reputation as being completely isolated is a little unfair, however.
-Novosibirsk is the third largest city in Russia and has a thriving industrial sector.
-IT is an emerging industry as well, and expats interested in pursuing science careers will find themselves in one of Russia’s research centres.
+Novosibirsk is the third-largest city in Russia and has a thriving industrial sector.
+IT is an emerging industry as well, and expats interested in pursuing science careers will find themselves in one of Russia’s research centers.
 With a smaller expat community than some other popular Russian cities, being able to speak fluent Russian here is a distinct advantage.